mirego/fastlane-toolkit/README.md

 )
 ```

-Once it's done, create a lane that import the boilerplate and that calls the provided `build` lane with your project.
+Once it's done, create a lane that import the toolkit and that calls the provided `build` lane with your project.
 You can either explicitly specify the enterprise configuration by calling `build(project: sampleProject, configuration: enterprise_configuration())` or simply omit the configuration parameter as it is the default value when none is supplied.

 ```ruby
 desc "Build using the enterprise certificate and publish on HockeyApp"